georgeglarson/venice-dev-tools/README.md

 venice images generate --prompt "A beautiful sunset over Venice" --output sunset.png
 ```

 Using pnpm is recommended as it correctly handles workspace dependencies in the package.
+The `pnpm approve-builds -g` command is necessary to allow the package's postinstall scripts to run, which are required for the CLI to function properly.

 #### Alternative: Install with npm